Sandeepramasamy05/Todo-List/README.md

 A simple **command-line To-Do List application** built with Python.
 It helps manage daily tasks by allowing you to add, view, update, complete, and delete tasks.
-All tasks are stored in a JSON file for persistence.

 ## 🚀 Features
 - Add tasks with title, priority, and due date